 - Fidget toys

-- Noise cancelling headphones
+- Noise-cancelling headphones

-- Adjustable lights and bubble wall and/or sunglasses
+- Adjustable lights, bubble wall, and/or sunglasses

 - Music options